You can find me…Academia Polonica na Facebooku

 Tagsbeing expats body language Christmas Eve Christmas in Poland cultural context cultural diferences cultural differences cultural diversity cultural heritage cultural shock expression of love gesture of courtesy gestures group of languages Indo-European languages intercultural communication intercultural understanding kissing day languages learning languages linguistic diversity non werbal communication plurlingualism Polish polish culture Polish for foreigners polish history polish in cultural context polish language Polish tradition symbols

 Archiwum kategorii: Cultural diversity

 Every foreigner living or working abroad is exposed to cultural shock.
-Whether it will be a really painful experience, fun or just confusion depends on the individual’s ability to adapt to the new environment.
-Do you think you have ever been … Czytaj dalej
+Whether it will be a harrowing experience, fun, or just confusion depends on the individual’s ability to adapt to the new environment.
+Do you think the effects of cultural shock … Czytaj dalej

 A kiss is primarily an expression of love, but also reverence, submission, respect and well wishes.
 It is the oldest way of communication, body language, overgrown rich symbolism.
 Kiss in Polish ‘całować’ is semantically associated with whole ‘cały’.
 This means … Czytaj dalej

-Stereotypes are the social product.
+Stereotypes are a social product.
 In spite of being „politicly incorrect”, they exist and mirrors all hidden emotions and attitudes towards others.
-Also they discover how the „others” are evaluated.
-The comparison between ‚selfportrait’ and the pictures of the other … Czytaj dalej
+Also, they discover how „others” are evaluated.
+The comparison between ‚self-portrait’ and the pictures of the other nations … Czytaj dalej